 - Grab bars should be no less than 36 inches, no thinner than 1¼ inches, and must hold 250 pounds

 As you can see, many elements go into making a water closet safe and within accessibility standards.
 Skip a trip to the DIY store and choose a local contractor in Tampa who specializes in this, such as Greaves Construction.

 Quality Renovation.
 Expert Craftsmen.
 Greaves Construction.

 There are many benefits of retrofitting an existing restroom to become an ADA compliant bathroom.
 From homesteaders to Tampa restaurateurs, obeying the law is something to be taken seriously.
 Failure to do so can land you in hot water, legally.
-If you want to ensure your business meets the requirements, give Greaves Construction a call.
+If you want to ensure your business meets the requirements, give Greaves Construction a call on contact us online.
 We have years of experience and use quality, eco-friendly products.